 Watching TV programs

-Watching dramas might give your child some idea of how to act and not act in different social situations.
-You could record an episode and pause it to talk about what your child would do next in that situation.
+Watching TV programs might give your child some idea of how to act and not act in different social situations.
+You could record an episode of a TV show and pause it to talk about what your child would do next in that situation.

 You can buy ready-made videos to help your child learn social skills, but making your own is also an option.
 For example, you might record two of your friends having a scripted conversation that shows how to start a conversation and what to say.
-Or you could video your child taking turns, so that he can watch himself modelling the behaviour.
+Or you could video your child taking turns, so that she can watch herself modelling the behaviour.
 You could also use video to help your child understand facial expressions, body language, tone of voice and so on.

 Social Stories™ can be useful for explaining social rules.
 For example, you could use a Social Story™ to explain what a social kiss is and when it’s appropriate.

 Lists, examples and pictures

 You could use pictures to show how people let others know they’re interested in having a conversation.
-For example, the pictures might include someone looking at you and smiling, or someone looking away or yawning.
+For example, the pictures might include someone looking at you and smiling, or someone looking away and yawning.
 You could use photos to show different facial expressions and body language.

 These can be helpful to remind your child what to do in different situations.
 For example, you could pass a ‘My turn’ card back and forth to practise taking turns in a conversation.
-Or your child might carry a prompt card in her school bag that lists how to start and end a conversation.
+Or your child might carry a prompt card in his school bag that lists how to start and end a conversation.

-Learning to regulate his behaviour can help your child develop his social skills.
-He could record how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
-For example, if your child’s goal is to make eye contact when he talks to someone, he could tick his sheet each time he does.
+If your child learns how to regulate her behaviour, it can help her develop social skills.
+She could record how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
+For example, if your child’s goal is to make eye contact when she talks to someone, she could tick her sheet each time she does.

 Social skills training